-Additional Admission Information for Allied Health and Nursing
+Additional Admission Information for Health Sciences and Nursing

-Because of accreditation regulations and limited clinical space, Jackson State's allied health and nursing programs have limited enrollments and specific additional admission requirements for each program.
+Because of accreditation regulations and limited clinical space, Jackson State's health sciences and nursing programs have limited enrollments and specific additional admission requirements for each program.
 Therefore, applicants must submit an application for admission to both Jackson State and the program of interest.